Y3FAI/Qariee/README.md

-# Qariee - Quran Recitation App
+# Rabi - Quran Recitation App

 A beautiful, modern React Native app for listening to Quran recitations.